beeslol/nathria/artificer-xymox/README.md

 ## ⚠️ Seeds #3 + Spirits #4 + Annihilation #1

-Running the seeds in this set is deceptively simple.
-The seeds will spawn a few seconds before the end of the Annihilation cast, leaving plenty of time for seeds to be run *after* the Annihilation ends.
+Running the seeds in this set is simpler than it may seem at first.
 The spirits & seeds overlap is the more difficult part of this set.

 A few seconds before Annihilation ends, seeds and spirits will spawn.
 - Seeds can be moved *after* annihilation ends, there is plenty of time